-Unfortunately I have no photos of the heater during assembly and mounting.
+Unfortunately I have no photos of the heater during assembly (ably carried out by Richard Oldfield) and mounting.
 The steps were as follows:

 The rear pipework connections were cut off the body of the Feedwater heater and repositioned (rotated) as shown.
 These were then soldered on as were the ends.
 Note that this requires a really hot soldering iron.